MuchDevSuchCode/encryption_key_gen/README.md

 - KEY_ITERATIONS=500000     # Number of PBKDF Iterations
 - KEYFILE_NAME = "key"      # By default the key file is named "key".
 Change the name here to anything you like - Not implemented yet.
 - KEY_EXPIRATION = 120      # Defines how long to leave the key file on the hard disk before deleting it.
 This is in seconds.

+## TO Do:
+- Add support for key file enabledment and file name conventions.
+- Add a list of valid parameters for the PBKDF function within the settings file.